Winter Fruit Salad – Secrets

 – apple cider vinegar gives a slightly acidic touch, you can dilute apple cider vinegar with a bit of water and spray it on the fruit salad

-– natural yogurt can be used to give a creamy note to the fruit salad, although it doesn’t prevent oxidation as well as citrus fruits.
+– natural yogurt can be used to give a creamy note to the fruit salad, although it does not prevent oxidation like citrus.

-Keep in mind that these alternatives might affect the flavor of the fruit salad.
+Keep in mind that these alternatives may affect the taste of the fruit salad.

 Author image